What is Screen and Intervene Idaho?

 Often True Sometimes True Never True Don't Know, refused

-If a patient screens positive to either question, after their consent, patients will be referred to a Care Navigator.
-Care Navigator's then follow up with the patient and go over additional food resources the patient might either be unaware of or needs more information on.
+If a patient screens positive to either question, after their consent, patients will be referred to a Care Navigator who would then follow up with the patient.
+Their role is to go over additional food resources the patient might either be unaware of or needs more information on.

 For further inquiries into Screen and Intervene contact: